Picture of Dr. Hassan Vatanparast

 • Dietary intakes of Canadians and risk of obesity and chronic conditions.

-• Immigrant health and nutrition.
+• Immigrant and refugee health and nutrition.

 • Evaluating the impact of menu planning resources and the cultural adaptation of “Healthy Start/Départ Santé” to improve nutrition, physical activity, and physical literacy in early learning facilities.